meta-pytorch/monarch/docs/source/actors.md

 Actors are the fundamental building blocks of Monarch applications.
 They are isolated, concurrent state machines that communicate through asynchronous message passing.
 This document provides a comprehensive guide to understanding and using actors in Monarch.

+> **For deeper technical details on the Hyperactor actor system implementation**, see the [Hyperactor Book](../books/hyperactor-book/src/introduction.md) which provides comprehensive information on the underlying actor runtime and system architecture.

 ---

 ## What is an Actor?